dahas/f7k/README.md

 - Leave the LOCAL_HOST setting as it is.
 - Set your production host as the PUBLIC_DOMAIN.

-## Administration
+# The Blog

+## Becoming the Blog Admin

-To get admin privileges, you must provide a hash that you create independently:
+To be able to write and manage Blog articles, you must provide a hash that you create manually:

 ````php
 echo password_hash("your_address@gmail.com", PASSWORD_DEFAULT);